 - 15-hour battery life is pretty neat

 Turtle Beach has been making headsets for consoles for a good while, which is why we aren’t surprised the Stealth 600 Gen 2 is one of the best PS5 headsets.
-It’s on Turtle Beach’s compatibility list, so you are guaranteed to be able to use it with the new console, but what exactly does it offer?
+It’s on Turtle Beach’s compatibility list, so you are guaranteed to be able to use it with the console, but what exactly does it offer?

 To begin with, this is a pretty bulky headset, and it’s somewhat heavy.
 However, the padding on the earcups and the headband still make it one of the most comfortable headsets out there.
 Even wearing it for extended periods is no issue at all.